drewtato/aoc2020/README.md

 # Dart AoC 2020

-A dart project to solve all of Advent of Code 2020.
+A Dart project to solve all of Advent of Code 2020.
+I was able to finish the whole thing not long after day 25.

+The most polished problem is day 19.
+It uses `yield*`, which is my favorite feature of Dart.
+Overall, I would give Dart 5/10 stars.
+It's not amazing but it gets the job done.

 ## Times